-The Company had recorded the fair value of the warrants associated with the Note as a liability as the warrant agreement required a potential net-cash settlement in the first year of the warrant agreement if the registration statement is not effective as required by EITF 00-19 "Accounting for Derivative Financial Instruments Indexed to and Potentially Settled in, a Company's Own Stock" ("EITF 00-19").
+The Company had recorded the fair value of the warrants associated with the Note as a liability as the warrant agreement required a potential net-cash settlement in the first year of the warrant agreement if the registration statement is not effective.
 The liability was adjusted to fair value at each reporting period.
 As of July 23, 2007, the potential net-cash settlement had expired.
 As a result, the fair value of the warrant liability on July 23, 2007, approximately \$2.7 million, was reversed.
-For the year ended December 31, 2007, the Company recorded losses of approximately \$0.8 million from the change in the fair value of the warrant derivative liability.
-The change in the fair value of the warrant liability was recorded in the Consolidated Statement of Operations as other income (expense).
+For the year ended December 31, 2007, the Company recorded losses of approximately \$0.8 million from the change in the fair value of the warrant liability was recorded in the Consolidated Statements of Operations as other income (expense).